Jabsama/BOT-SHA-256/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License - see [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer

 - Use responsibly and follow platform terms of service
-- This bot is for educational and legitimate affiliate marketing
 - Monitor your bot's activity regularly
 - Respect community guidelines on all platforms

 ## 🎉 Success Stories

-> "Made $200+ in my first month just by running this bot and sharing my affiliate code with colleagues!" - Anonymous User
+> "Made $200+ in my first month just by running this bot!" - Anonymous User

-> "The Reddit integration is genius - posts look completely natural and get great engagement." - Tech Entrepreneur
+> "The unified launcher makes it so easy - one command and everything works!" - Developer

 ---

-**🚀 Ready to turn your social media into a money-making machine?**
+**🚀 Ready to automate your VoltageGPU promotion?**

-**⭐ Star this repo if it helps you earn passive income!**
+**⭐ Star this repo if it helps you!**

 **💬 Questions?
-Open an issue or join our community discussions.**
+Open an issue!**